 One of the attributes you can set on a BIG-IP pool is HTTP redirection.
 Configured as a pool attribute, HTTP redirection redirects a client request to another protocol identifier, host name, port number, or URI path.
-For example, a pool might be configured to redirect a request from the HTTPS protocol to the HTTP protocol.

-When a client request is redirected from the HTTPS to the HTTP protocol, an SSL proxy can rewrite that redirection back to HTTPS.
+For example, a pool might be configured to redirect a client request from the HTTPS protocol to the HTTP protocol.
+When this occurs, an SSL proxy can rewrite that redirection back to HTTPS.
 (Specifically, this applies to HTTP responses 301, 302, 303, 305, and 307).
 This ability for the SSL proxy to rewrite HTTP redirections provides additional security by ensuring that client requests remain on a secure channel.